Chart Color Schemes

 Toukley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Toukley, as per the latest Census evaluation, 71.0% of dwellings were houses, with the remaining 29.1% comprising semi-detached homes, apartments, and other types.
-This differs from Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
-Home ownership in Toukley stood at 33.5%, similar to Sydney metro, with mortgaged dwellings at 23.5% and rented ones at 43.0%.
-The median monthly mortgage repayment was $1,742, below the Sydney metro average of $1,900.
-The median weekly rent in Toukley was $340, compared to Sydney metro's $385.
+Toukley's dwelling structures, as per the latest Census evaluation, consisted of 71.0% houses and 29.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
+Home ownership in Toukley was at 33.5%, with mortgaged dwellings at 23.5% and rented dwellings at 43.0%.
+The median monthly mortgage repayment in the area was $1,742, lower than Sydney metro's $1,900.
+Median weekly rent in Toukley was recorded at $340, compared to Sydney metro's $385.
 Nationally, Toukley's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing